Joint mixability of elliptical distributions and related families: Symmetric Distributions

-Suppose that $Y$ has a distribution $F$ and that $\theta$ has some distribution on $(0, \infty)$ with a distribution function $H$ and, $Y$ and $\theta$ are independent.
+Suppose that $Y$ has a distribution function $F$ and that $\theta$ has a distribution function $H$ on $(0, \infty)$ and, $Y$ and $\theta$ are independent.
 Then the distribution of $X = \theta Y$ is referred to as a scale mixture of $F$ with a scale mixing distribution $H$.
 The following corollary is a direct consequence of Lemma 2.1. \begin{corollary} The scale mixture of an unimodal-symmetric continuous distribution with center $\mu$ is $n$-CM ($n\ge 2$) with center $\mu$. \end{corollary}

-In order to give the main results of this section, we first give a lemma which is closely related to the $\phi$-complete mixability and $\phi$-joint mixability for some supermodular functions $\phi$; see Bignozzi and Puccetti (2015). \begin{lemma} Suppose that $F_1,\cdots,F_n$ are $n$ univariate continuous distribution functions, $g$ is a nonconstant continuous function on $\Bbb{R}^n$, $f$ is a nonconstant continuous function on the real line.
-Then there exist $n$ random variables $X_i \sim F_i$ and constant $C$ such that